kanavbengani/Reversi/README.md

 ```

 This is the organization of all the files in the codebase.
 All `Model` related files are in a
 package called `model`.
-We have also implemented an interface for a `Player` along with a mock for
+We have also implemented an interface for a `PlayerListener` along with a
-the same in a package called `player`.
-Finally, we have a simple `TextualView` in a package called
+mock for the same in a package called `MockPlayer`.
+Finally, we have a simple `TextualView` in a
-`view`.
-This ensures that the code is organized in a logical manner, ensuring suitable visibility
+package called `view`.
+This ensures that the code is organized in a logical manner, ensuring
-and encapsulation of each of the components.
+suitable visibility and encapsulation of each of the components.

 **Note:** This README file provides a high-level overview of the project.
 For detailed information
 about classes, interfaces, and methods, refer to the Javadoc comments within the code.